Early Southern California Amusement Parks

 Historical Notes

 When Venice of America opened on July 4, 1905, Kinney had dug several miles of canals to drain the marshes for his residential area, built a 1,200-foot long pleasure pier with an auditorium, ship restaurant, and dance hall, constructed a hot salt-water plunge, and built a block-long arcaded business street with Venetian architecture.
-Tourists, mostly arriving on the "Red Cars" of the Pacific Electric Railway from Los Angeles and Santa Monica, then rode Venice's miniature railroad and gondolas to tour the town.
-But the biggest attraction was Venice's mile-long gently sloping beach.
-Cottages and housekeeping tents were available for rent.^
+Tourists, mostly arriving on the "Red Cars" of the Pacific Electric Railway from Los Angeles and Santa Monica, then rode Venice's miniature railroad and gondolas to tour the town.^

 (ca. 1905)* - View of the Lagoon at Venice.
 Groups of people pay for a boat or a gondola ride on the canal.
 The Antler Hotel can be seen in the background to the left of the bridge over the canal.